 - On shorter journeys seat 6A was the best seller while on longer flights it was 1A

 - On shorter journeys seat 16B was the least popular while it was 19B on longer flights

 - Passengers preferred seats on the left hand side of the plane with seats A, B and C out selling D, E and F

-All passengers will be allocated a seat for free on easyJet’s flights but will be have the choice of selecting their seat for a fee when they book flights or add them later to guarantee where they’ll be sitting.
+All passengers will be allocated a seat for free on EasyJet’s flights but will have the choice of selecting a specific seat for a fee when they book flights, or adding them later to guarantee where they’ll be sitting.
 There are three bands of pricing, dependent on the seat selected:

 - £3 for any other seat

 EasyJet trialled allocated seating during the summer season, the busiest time of year, to stress test the new systems and procedures.
 The airline decided to roll out the system in the winter season when fewer people travel to ensure a smooth transition.
 The trial flights showed that allocated seating can be delivered at the same time as maintaining strong levels of on time performance and without adding cost.

 Copyright Photo: Paul Denton.
 Airbus A319-111 G-EZDL (msn 3569) taxies to the runway at a snowy Geneva.